 Last Saturday was my college friend Liza’s birthday.
-To celebrate it, we had a day trip in Rizal with her daughter Mika and our friend Hanna.
+To celebrate it, we had a day trip to Rizal with her daughter Mika and our friend Hanna.
 We had lunch in Martessem Mountain Resort, checked out the windmills in Pililla Wind Farm, and had early dinner in Bulawan Floating Restaurant.
-Martessem Mountain Resort is located in Tanay while the wind farm and Bulawan Floating Restaurant are in Pililla, Rizal.
+Located in Tanay is the Martessem Mountain Resort while the wind farm and Bulawan Floating Restaurant are in Pililla, Rizal.

 Martessem Mountain Resort